There are hundreds of things you can do to get higher Google rankings.

 An SEO best practice is to add internal links from top-ranking pages on your site to pages that need a boost.

-6. Improve the User Experience on Your Website
+6. Improve User Experience

-Here are a few other tips to ensure that users have a good experience when they visit your site:
+Here are a few other SEO tips to ensure that users have a good experience when they visit your site:

 - Use short URLs: A study conducted by Backlinko found that short URLs tend to outperform long URLs in SERPs.